Russlewisbo/markdown-cv/index.md

 University of Houston College of Pharmacy Award for Outstanding Research Achievement

 `2010`
-University of Houston College of Pharmacy Faculty Clinical Preceptor of the Yea
+University of Houston College of Pharmacy Faculty Clinical Preceptor of the Year

 `2010`
 University of Houston Award for Excellence in Faculty Research-Associate Professor Level <br> (University-wide award voted by committee of faculty from across the University